ark-lang/ark-docs/REFERENCE.md

 The function can then be implemented elsewhere in the program.
 While (in most cases) a trivial move, sometimes adding the function prototype at the start of the program before implementing it elsewhere is considered good practice.

 ### Calling C Functions
 You can use the function prototypes showcased above to call c functions.
 Say we wanted to use the `printf` function in `stdio`, we create a prototype for it.
 Note that the printf is a variadic function, i.e. it can take an unspecified amount of arguments.
 This is denoted with an ellipses in Ark.
 Note that this is mostly for backwards compatibility with C code, and we don't suggest you use it in your code generally.
 Once you've created the prototype, it is called like any other function.

+We've also introduced a feature called "attributes", in order to call a c function, you would mark its prototype as a c binding using the attribute system.

 Here's an example of printf in Ark:

 	// main.aly
-	func printf(format: str, ...): int;
+	[c] // this specifies the function is a c binding func printf(format: str, ...): int;

 	// usage
 	func main(): int {